-Windows PowerShell is the new avatar of the Command Prompt with lots of new features and capabilities.
+Windows PowerShell is the new avatar of the Command Prompt offering new features and capabilities.
 With the Windows 10 Creators Update, Microsoft replaced CMD with PowerShell.
-If you are unable to find the option to launch the Command Prompt from the Power User Menu and the Context menu, there are a couple of ways to make things right.
-In this tutorial, see how we can replace PowerShell with Command Prompt in Windows 10 and Windows 11.
+If you cannot find the option to launch the Command Prompt from the Power User Menu and the Context menu, there are a couple of ways to make things right.
+In this tutorial, see how we can replace PowerShell with CMD or in Windows 10 and 11.

 This tip to replace PowerShell with the Command Prompt in the Power User Menu works only in Windows 10.
-You can follow the quick steps given below to bring back the Command Prompt in the Power User Menu on your Windows PC.
+Follow the quick steps below to restore the CMD shortcut in the Power User Menu on your PC.

-- Click Start (Windows logo icon in the bottom-left corner of the screen) and choose Settings.
+- Click Start (Windows icon) and choose Settings.

 - Next, click Personalization.
-You can directly access the personalization menu by doing a right-click on the desktop screen and selecting the Personalize option.
+You can access the personalization menu by right-clicking on the desktop screen and selecting the Personalize option.

-- Now click Taskbar on the left panel in the Settings window.
+- Now click Taskbar in the left-hand pane in the Settings window.

 - After that, click the toggle button below ‘Replace Command Prompt with Windows PowerShell in the menu when I right-click the start button or press Windows Logo Key + X‘ on the right panel.